rubygarage/rubygarage.github.com/slides/graphql.markdown

 ### Types

-#### Types describs data units in the system.
+#### Types describes data units in the system.
 There are such types as:

 - Default scalar types
 - Object types